The Importance of Animal Companionship for Senior Adults

 Many older adults have a pet they consider to be a member of the family.
 “Pet parents” take their canine companions to doggy daycare, hire a pet sitter to keep their finicky feline company when they will be away, and even schedule puppy play dates.

 The physical and mental health benefits a pet offers are too numerous to count.
 This is especially true for older adults.
 From lowering heart rate to lifting depression, having an animal around can be life-changing.
 It is the reason pet therapy has gained in popularity and is now a routine part of the day for a variety of health care organizations ranging from retirement living programs to Alzheimer’s care programs.
+Visit AmericanListed today if you’re ready to buy your first puppy.

 As a nurse practitioner who has worked in senior living for several years, Kristen Mauk believes pets provide valuable companionship for seniors.
 She has witnessed how pets help stave off loneliness, beat back depression, and provide a senior with a sense of security because they are never alone.